-- (2) Commercial and Service Commercial Zone: - (a) General.
+- (e) Materials and Colors: - (i) High-quality, durable materials such as brick, stone, wood, and concrete clapboard are encouraged. - (ii) Avoid using unfinished masonry units or synthetic stucco, especially at entrances and areas which receive up-close scrutiny from pedestrians. - (iii) Building colors should reflect the intended architectural style rather than pre-determined corporate or business colors. - (3) Developmental and Development/Multifamily Residential Zones - (a) General.
 Create high-quality commercial structures which relate to and enhance the landscape, rather than detracting from it.
 Larger buildings should have a distinctive style and interesting facades, and smaller buildings should provide a visual transition between rural residential forms and the more commercial uses.
-Reliance on pre-fabricated or pre-determined building forms, materials, and colors is discouraged. - (b) Building Form and Facades: - (i) Facades should be designed with features which reduce the large scale and the uniform, impersonal appearances of commercial buildings.
-Facades should be consistent with the Town's identity, character, and scale.
-This design of the facade should be integral to the building, and not superficially applied trim, graphics, paint, etc. - (ii) First floor height should be 15' minimum.
-Upper stories are not required to be functional; however, second story windows are encouraged. - (iii) All facades of a building which are visible from adjoining properties, public streets and/or on-site roadways should have similar features and amenities as the front façade.
+Reliance on pre-fabricated or predetermined building forms, materials, and colors is discouraged. - (b) Building Form and Facades: - (i) Facades should be designed with features which reduce the large scale and the uniform, impersonal appearances of commercial buildings.
+Facades should be consistent with the Town's identity,

+- character, and scale.
+This design of the facade should be integral to the building, and not superficially applied trim, graphics, paint, etc. - (ii) All facades of a building which are visible from adjoining properties, public streets and/or on-site roadways should have similar features and amenities as the front façade.